Corollarium/localtls/README.md

 # How to Run

+## Overview

+1. Get a server.
+It doesn't need to be big.
+Ideally you should have at least one slave, too, because NS entries require at least two servers.
+1. Point the NS entry of your domain to this server.
+1. Install deps.
+1. Run dnsserver.py.
+1. Create the certificates running certbotdns.py.

 ## Base installation and deps

-You essentially need Python3, certbot and the dnslib, python-daemon and lockfile PIPs.
+You essentially need Python 3.6 or above, certbot and the dnslib, python-daemon and lockfile PIPs.

 We provide a simple `util/ubuntu-install.bash` script that installs all you need to be able to run this software on a fresh Ubuntu installation.
 And hey, if you are running your own DNS server you should know what to do anyway.

-## The DNS server
+## The main DNS server

 Run: `python3 dnsserver.py`.